naveen-appoets/assetex/CONTRIBUTING.md

 Please work off the staging branch and make pull requests to that branch.
 The master branch will only be updated for new releases.

-The Bitshares UI team is supported by this [worker proposal](http://www.bitshares.foundation/workers/2017-08-bill-butler).
-It provides the funds needed to pay the coordinator and the bounties and the Bitshares Foundation.
+The SuperSonicEx UI team is supported by this [worker proposal](http://www.supersonicex.foundation/workers/2017-08-bill-butler).
+It provides the funds needed to pay the coordinator and the bounties and the SuperSonicEx Foundation.

-If you would like to get involved, we have a [Telegram chatroom](https://t.me/BitSharesDEX) where you can ask questions and get help.
-You may also join [BitShares on Discord](https://discord.gg/GsjQfAJ)
+If you would like to get involved, we have a [Telegram chatroom](https://t.me/SuperSonicExDEX) where you can ask questions and get help.
+You may also join [SuperSonicEx on Discord](https://discord.gg/GsjQfAJ)

 - Coordinator: Bill Butler, @billbutler
 - Lead Developer: Sigve Kvalsvik, @sigvek